 NOTICE: GREG MONFORTON & PARTNERS ARE NO LONGER ACCEPTING INQUIRIES FOR GUIDANT DEFIBRILLATORS.
-PLEASE NOTE THAT THE LAWYER REFERRAL SERVICE PROVIDED BY THE LAW SOCIETY OF UPPER CANADA MAY BE ABLE TO HELP FIND A LAWYER THAT IS ACCEPTING THESE TYPES OF INQUIRIES: https://lso.ca/public-resources/finding-a-lawyer-or-paralegal.
+PLEASE NOTE THAT THE LAWYER REFERRAL SERVICE PROVIDED BY THE LAW SOCIETY OF ONTARIO MAY BE ABLE TO HELP FIND A LAWYER THAT IS ACCEPTING THESE TYPES OF INQUIRIES: https://lso.ca/public-resources/finding-a-lawyer-or-paralegal.

 April 10, 2008 - The Ontario Superior Court certified a class action lawsuit against Guidant Corporation alleging that the company marketed defibrillators it knew to be defective.